scala/docs.scala-lang/_overviews/FAQ/yield.md

 is translated into

-    c.withFiler{
+    c.withFilter{
         case (a, b) => true
         case _ => false
     }.map{case (a, b) => {...}

-where the `withFiler` ensures that the pattern in the subsequent function is always satisfied
+where the `withFilter` ensures that the pattern in the subsequent function is always satisfied

 Clarity